2026

 powder pedestals), taper vegetation gradually down to the six inch (6 in) maintained mowed

 lawn of the grounds.
 Beyond this point is to be maintained to Club grounds requirement.
-Do
+No weed or vegetation killer is to be used on the banks adjacent to interior dockage.
+(01/05/12), revised.
+(Revised 2/6/2026)

 will be produced when the annual dues are renewed.